devspotlight/Reddit-Kafka-Producer/README.md

 This repository is a collection of utilities and scripts dedicated to scraping comment and profile information from the reddit API and streaming it to kafka.

 - `profile-scraper.js`: class for accessing data from the Reddit API.
-- `profile.js`: (1) reads from a CSV file, fetches profile data, and saves to a database.
+- `profile.js`: (1) reads from a CSV file, fetches profile data, and dumps it to a database.
 - `format-comment.js`: function for formatting JSON response data.
 - `kafka-export.js`: (2) inserts JSON data to a table with a schema.
-- `kafka-stream.js`: (3) fetches comments from a subreddit and sends it to kafka.
-(Used in Procfile)
+- `kafka-stream.js`: (3) fetches comments from a subreddit and sends them to Kafka.
+(See Procfile)

 ## Configuration